CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 * `complete 3`<br>
    Mark task 3 as complete and delete it from the todo.

-#### Remove a task from the calendar : `remove`
+#### Delete a task from the calendar : `remove`
-Remove a specified calendar task from the KeyboardWarrior.
+Delete a specified calendar task from the KeyboardWarrior.
 Action is irreversible.<br>
 Format: `remove INDEX`

 > Complete the calendar task at the specified `INDEX`